 Pain intensity may be assessed for different time frames, such as "now," "last 24 hours," or "last week."
 In addition to the average pain intensity, the worst or lowest intensity may be assessed.
 Evaluation of pain intensity at each visit would allow clinicians to monitor for changes and treatment response.
 Pain intensity scales can also be used to develop a personalized pain goal (PPG).
 A PPG is a patient's self-reported pain management goal on a scale of 0 to 10 and is used to identify the maximum pain intensity that the patient considers tolerable.
 The PPG is a relatively simple tool with a sensitivity of 83% and specificity of 77% when used for measuring pain relief.

 Failure to assess pain adequately leads to undertreatment.
 Assessment involves both clinician observation and patient report.
 The goal of the initial pain assessment is to characterize the pathophysiology of the pain and to determine the intensity of the pain and its impact on the patient's ability to function.
 It is important to recognize that psychosocial issues can either exacerbate or ameliorate the experience of pain.
 These psychosocial issues cannot be easily treated through pharmacologic approaches; therefore, it is critical that clinicians include these in initial and subsequent examinations of patients with pain to ensure referrals to appropriate treatment resources.
-Furthermore, distinct cultural components may need to be incorporated into a multidimensional assessment of pain, including how culture influences the pain experience, pain communication, and provider response to pain expression.[8,9,10,11]
+Furthermore, distinct cultural components may need to be incorporated into a multidimensional assessment of pain, including how culture influences the pain experience, pain communication, and provider response to pain expression.[9,10,11,12]

-Identifying the etiology of pain is important to its management.
+Identifying the etiology of pain is important for its management.
 Clinicians treating patients with cancer need to recognize the common cancer pain syndromes.
 (Refer to the Approach to Somatic Pain, Approach to Visceral Pain, and Approach to Neuropathic Pain sections of this summary for more information.)